EVMS Psychiatry Undergraduate Medical Education courses

 This course is designed to help students develop a knowledge of and skills for the identification, evaluation, and treatment of individuals with Substance-Related Disorders.
 This will be achieved through the exposure to such patients in a variety of inpatient and outpatient settings and by attending Alcoholics Anonymous meetings.

-Course Coordinators: Kathleen Stack, M.D. and Lisa Fore Arcand, Ed.D.
+Course Directors: Lisa Fore Arcand, Ed.D. and Jessica Mees-Campbell, M.D.

 Fourth Year Electives: